PrintEmail

-In year 5 and 6 students take part in Social Science.
-This subject is a combination of geography, history and social learning and is abbreviated as Socs.
-Lessons are taught in English.
-In Year 5 and 6 students are assessed in a combination of ways, such as project results, quizzes and tests and classroom contributions.
+In year 5 and 6, students take part in Science, in which they begin to explore the beginnings of physics, biology, and chemistry.
+Students are assessed in a combination of ways, such as project results, experiment notes, tests and classroom contributions.
 These consist of being prepared, working productively in class and taking part in class discussions.
-Classroom participation makes up half of the year grade.
-Media Literacy is an important aspect in SocS.
-More information about how media literacy in Berlin is taught, can be found here.
+Classroom participation makes up a third of the year grade.
+Practical experiments are supported by the TuWas experiment kits and training provided by the Freie Universität.

 Year 5